sherzberg/django-emailer/README.rst

 Install:
 ========
-You can use the setup.py file to install:
+You can use the setup.py file to install

 ::
     python setup.py install

-Or you can use pip and install from the github repository:
+Or you can use pip and install from the github repository

 ::
     pip install -e git+git://github.com/whelmingbytes/django-emailer.git#egg=django-emailer

 Setup:
 ======
-* include in INSTALLED_APPS (settings.py)
+include in INSTALLED_APPS (settings.py)

 ::